oresat/oresat-linux/image_builder/README.md

   installed in chroot environment.
 - `configs/*.conf`: All the image configs; defines what packages are install, system settings, etc.
-- `device_tree/*.dts`: Holds the device tree for flight images.
-This device tree configures some pins to there necessary mode and then configures all other pins to be GPIO floating inputs.
-  **NOTE:** The `oresat-dev` image uses the original PocketBeagle device.
 - `uEnv/*-uEnv.txt`: The specific `uEnv.txt` for the image, defines what device tree overlays are loaded on boot.